40 BIG Ideas for Small Business Marketing

 Or why not consider sponsoring a local youth sports team?
 By doing this, you’ll get your brand on their jerseys, and can feel good about supporting children in your community.

-Host a Webinar – Brand Building
+Host a Webinar – Authority Building

 Webinars are a great way to show off your expertise in the field, and to engage potential customers concerning your services or products.
 It’s small business marketing that’s easy to do, tons of fun, and it’s a great way to build relationships while educating a large audience.

-Become an Expert – Personal Brand Building
+Become an Expert – Community Q&A

 “Thank you” Coupons – Customer Appreciation

+Send small incentives to keep customers coming back.
 When you send out customer thank you cards – whether it’s for appreciating their loyalty or just for filling out a survey – offer coupons.
 Giving 10% off a first purchase won’t dramatically affect your budget, but it will help create a loyal and appreciative customer base.

-Create an Elevator Pitch – Brand Building
+Create an Elevator Pitch – Brand Differentiation

 Find your individual selling proposition and run with it.
 Start using it in your marketing materials and sales pitches to show potential customers why your product stands out.
 Think of it as creating the most unique song among a tree of birds.
 How can you stand out from the flock?